ManuCoding/abysh/README.md

 - Comments
 - Expanding environment variables when mixed with text
 - Saving history to a file
+- Expanding ~ to the HOME environment variable

 ## Upcoming Features
 - File stream redirections